AbdullahAOT/myNotes/README.md

 In today's lecture, I have learned:

+- Learn the difference between GUI and CLI
+- Understand basic terminal commands
+- Understand VCS
+- Learn what is Git
+- Learn basic Git commands
-- What a version control system is
+- Learn what is Github
-- The key differences between Git and GitHub
+- Learn the difference between Git and GitHub
+- Learn Markdown language with its features.
+- Clone a repository using SSH